potatoqualitee/psmodulecache/README.md

 GitHub Action stop a step as soon as [an error is triggered](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#exit-codes-and-error-action-preference).

-`The creation of a cache is effective if there was no error during the execution of the workflow`.
+> The creation of a cache is effective if there was no error during the execution of the workflow.

 We analyze all the module information before stopping the processing.

 Syntax errors or incorrect parameter values will be displayed as a warning followed by an exception.

-##### Notes :
+##### Notes

-- The following setting :
+- The following setting:

    `@{Modules=UnknownModule; Shells=powershell,pwsh}`

 Generates two identical errors, one for each shell.

-- Duplicate shell names are silently removed and therefore do not generate an error :
+- Duplicate shell names are silently removed and therefore do not generate an error:

    `@{PrereleaseModules='PSScriptAnalyzer'; Shells='powershell,pwsh,pwsh,Powershell'}`

 - The following error is thrown:

-_Find-Package: No match was found for the specified search criteria and the updatable module name 'MyModule' (repositories 'PSGallery')._
+> Find-Package: No match was found for the specified search criteria and the updatable module name 'MyModule' (repositories 'PSGallery').

 When